Main Screen

 Setup

-The settings in this screen are the same as they are in the drum module interface, but you also get a Meter that shows the velocity that the pad is playing, from 1 to 127.
+The settings in Setup are the same as in the drum module interface, but also displays the hit velocity meter that ranges from 1 to 127.

-Curve: There are several curves that effect the feel of the drum pads
+Curve: Tapping the icon in the top right corner allows you to choose between several curves that effect the feel of the drum pads

 Local MIDI Control: If recording drums into a DAW, you might hear drum sounds triggered twice.
 If that happens, you can switch Local Control Off to prevent the problem.
 See the owner’s manual for more information.